 Colorblind football fans cried "foul" when uniform designers didn't provide dark to light contrast for uniforms.
 How about being just as outraged about signs and maps you can't read?

 It's ready now!
 The latest ADA/ABA Sign Manual.
 Order your copy now, and get a discount coupon for our next seminar.

 Credit Card or PayPal Only!

 We founded Access Communications when the Americans With Disabilities Act first went into effect, back in 1992.
 It became obvious that sign companies were going to have many questions about what the ADA Accessibility Guidelines meant, and how to translate them into actual signs that could be installed on walls and posts around buildings and sites.

 Now, partially as a result of work we did many years ago as a member of the ANSI Sign Committee and the Communications Subcommittee of the federally appointed ADAAG Advisory Committee, we have a completely revised set of ADA Accessibility Guidelines.
 Everyone should be using these new rules, called the 2010 ADA Standards for Accessible Design.

-California’s latest 2013 code went into effect on January 1, 2014, and complies with, and sometimes exceeds, the 2010 ADA Standards.
+California’s latest 2016 code goes into effect on January 1, 2017, and complies with, and sometimes exceeds, the 2010 ADA Standards.